svenssonjoel/lispBM/doc/displayref.md

 ### img-color-set

 With `img-color-set`you can set properties of a color.
-The form of a img-color-set expression is `(img-color-set color prop value)` The `alpha` property is available for every color type and is clamped to 0..255.
+The form of a img-color-set expression is `(img-color-set color prop value)`

 |Arg ||
  |----|----|